alonsoaf777/agent/README.md

 Simple architecture of a coding agent that works inside calculator app using *gemini-2.5-flash*.

-A set of tools are providad with basic security checks.
+A set of tools that allows the agent to read/write files are provided with basic security checks.

 ### How to run:
 - Make sure to have a .env file with your API key.